JBoggsy/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: The nature of a pair of naked twins means that we know that anything else within their unit cannot be the values which are twinned.
+Because two boxes in one unit have the same two numbers and only those two numbers, we know that those two numbers can only appear in those boxes.
+Thus, we have a new constraint: other boxes in a unit with a pair of naked twins cannot have either of the values in the naked twins.
+We can propagate this constraint across the unit by removing the values of the naked twins from the possible values of other boxes in the unit.
+As with other forms of constraint propagation, this might reveal more naked twins, such that we can repeat the process again.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: We merely create an additional two units across which the constrain propagation techniques we use for standard sudoku must be applied.
+The core idea is the same.

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame